About the Hong Kong Laureate Forum

 orbit.
 During the navigation in space, transferring

 orbit consumes a lot of fuel.
-If a Mars probe utilizes
+If a Mars probe utilises

 the Hohmann transfer orbit to navigate, it only needs

 to accelerate twice to transfer orbit for entering the